iaincollins/structured-data-api/README.md

 * Searching and Retrieving do not require an API key to be passed.
 * Creating, Updating and Deleting require an API key.

-To run the examples you'll first have to run the `add-user` script to create a user account and obtain an API key.

 You will need to pass this API key in the 'x-api-key' header in each request, as shown in the examples below.

+To get an API Key you can either:

+* Run the `add-user` script to create a user account and obtain an API key (see details below).

+* Set the ADMIN_API_KEY environment variable at run time.

+    e.g. `ADMIN_API_KEY="ABCD-1234-5789-EFGH" npm start`

+    This option is useful if you only have one account that needs write access and you are deploying to somewhere like Heroku and don't want to have to SSH in to create a user.

 #### Creating a user account

 Use the `add-user` command line script to generate an API key: